Openstack Monitoring: Cloud Performance Tools

 There are a number of sFlow collectors available.
 The most widely used seem to be Ganglia and sFlowTrend, which are free.
 While Ganglia is focused mainly on monitoring the performance of clustered hosts or instance pools, sFlowTrend seems to be more robust, adding network metrics and topologies on top of that.

-Since sFlow is so cool, it’s hard to believe I couldn’t find any signs of its presence in the OpenStack community (no blueprints, discussions, patches, etc.).
-On the other hand, sFlow folks have already noticed a possible use case for their product with OpenStack.
+Since sFlow is so cool, it's hard to believe I couldn't find any signs of its presence in the OpenStack community (no blueprints, discussions, patches, etc.).
+On the other hand, sFlow folks have already noticed a possible use case for their product as one of the key OpenStack tools.

 Cloud infrastructures have many layers and each of them requires a different approach to monitoring.
 For the hardware and service layer, all the tools have been there for years.
 And OpenStack itself follows well-established standards (web services, WSGI, REST, SQL, AMQP), which prevents sysadmins from having to write their own custom probes.

 To properly monitor all the layers of the architecture, it is currently necessary to employ a number of different tools.
 There is a great market niche now for startup companies to integrate tools such as sFlow into existing cloud platforms.
-Or maybe even better—provide one, complex solution, which could monitor all the cloud aspects on one console.4 comments
+Or maybe even better—provide one, complex solution, which could monitor all the cloud aspects on a single console.